 At the top end of the market, Dennis Wheatley’s own collection of his own works, uniformly and sumptuously bound in blue crushed Levant morocco, with an armorial bearing on the front of each volume (Blackwells Catalogue of Dennis Wheatley’s Library 1979, item 1, priced at £4,500; rumoured to have been acquired at that time by the Getty Library) was sold at Christies, London in December 2012 for £20,000 (£16,000 plus buyer’s premium).

 While prices for his less famous early novels have not reached anything like these levels, they have also seen increases.
 One of the problems encountered when looking for these early titles is that the vast majority of those that have survived with jackets are signed copies for which dealers add a large premium.
 Also, although ‘The Forbidden Territory’ and ‘The Devil Rides Out’ are not exactly common, over the past few years they have appeared for sale more often than other titles from the same decade.
 Jacketed copies of ‘Such Power is Dangerous’, ‘Black August’, ‘The Fabulous Valley’ and ‘Sixty Days to Live’ turn up less often but the prices are lower – generally being in the region of £500 to £ 1,500.
-The scarcest book from this era is the 1939 omnibus ‘Those Modern Musketeers’ (a later omnibus with the same title was released in 1954 and is quite common), of which only one or two jacketed copies are known to exist.
+The scarcest book from this era is the 1939 omnibus ‘Those Modern Musketeers’ (a later omnibus with the same title was released in 1954 and is quite common), of which only a small handfull jacketed copies are known to exist.